daneofmanythings/chalktone.nvim/CONFIGURATION.md

 ### intro

-First, I will give a quick rundown on what highlight groups are.
-A highlight group is a named entry in a table that corresponds to a table of data defining how that group will display in neovim (also vim).
+First, I will give a functional rundown on what highlight groups are.
+A highlight group is a key in a table whos value is a table of data defining how that group will display in neo/vim.
+You can see all the highlight groups currently defined for your setup with `:hi`.
 There are predefined groups that neovim will look for when it comes time to render the screen.
-You can read about the most relevant ones here.
+You can read about the most relevant ones below through the help docs.
 You don't need to read them right away, but they will be a good reference later.

 - Editor: `:h highlight-groups`
 - Syntax: `:h group-name`